atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 4 Irun Cohen/README.md

 **Discussion points & Questions:**

-- **Immunogenicity of Envelope Glycoproteins:**
-  How do different glycoproteins influence the generation of bNAbs, and what factors should be considered when choosing these antigens?

 - **Autologous vs. Heterologous Strains:**
   Should the vaccine target the individual's own viral strains (autologous) or a wide range of strains (heterologous)?
 How does this choice impact vaccine efficacy?